aheimsbakk/rsnap/README.md

 ## Backup structure

 Backups will be stored in destination directory with the structure below.
-A link `latest` will be created and point to the latest backup at after each run.
+A link `latest` will be created and point to the latest backup after each run.

 ```
 .